nikitaDanilenko/vmm/src/VMM.md

 graphNumber = fmap (const 1) graphChar
 ~~~

-These two vectors are structurally identical, but the first one contains only `()`{.haskell}
+These two vectors are structurally identical, but the first one contains only `()`
-values and the second one contains only ones of the type `Number Int`{.haskell}.
+values and the second one contains only ones of the type `Number Int`.
 Both are variants
 of the vector $v_X$ from Section 1.

 ~~~{.haskell}